...

 While jury duty is a unique obligation, there are alternative civic duties in Texas that allow individuals to contribute positively to their community.
 Engaging in volunteering and participating in community service are excellent ways to fulfill civic responsibilities.

-Public Opinion and Jury Duty in Texas
+Perspectives on Jury Duty in Texas

 Public Perceptions of Jury Duty